 Well, as you can imagine this got their attention.
 They were completely enthralled, especially the teacher, who for some reason seemed to have a slight suspicion I was making the whole lot of it up.
 To tell the truth, back then I had no idea where Mount Everest was and only mentioned the name because our parents had told us about Sir Edmund Hillary’s famous climb.
 I also had no idea just how high it really was, or impossible for two adults, a pair of young children and a long-deceased grandfather to climb in such a short time frame.

 The barrage of questions became a little too much to bear and I found myself getting tongue tied trying to explain the route we took, but I could not bring myself to tell the truth.
 The class went for a trip to the local library and on the way, I was able to add more details of the climb and how the swings and park did not have any snow on it, and the planting of the family flag on the summit not far from Hillary's flag.
 I also told them I could see our school from there, but it looked so tiny.
 I told them that I accidently left my camera behind on the summit so I could not show them any photographs of our adventure.

 Finally threatened with the choice of either coming clean or having the teacher ring my parents for confirmation of the climb, I confessed to have made the whole thing up.
 Despite receiving a couple of swats on the palm of my hand with a wooden ruler for telling lies, it was a relief to have such a weight off my shoulders.

 The teacher kindly smoothed it over with the rest of the class and even gave me a good mark on my essay for being so imaginative.
 However, prudence inspired me to tear up and throw away the essay before my parents could read it.
-Some how I doubted they would have seen the funny side.
+I doubted they would have seen the funny side.
 In hindsight I should have kept a copy of it.